shakespete/react/React Notes.md

 The Consumer is accessed within the useContext hook, which means that we no longer have to work directly with the consumer component.

+The context provider can place an object into context, but it can’t mutate the values in context on its own.
+It needs some help from a parent component.
+The trick is to create a stateful component that renders a context provider.
+When the state of the stateful component changes, it will rerender the context provider with new context data.
+Any of the context providers’ children will also be rerendered with the new context data.
+The stateful component that renders the context provider is our custom provider.
+That is: that’s the component that will be used when it’s time to wrap our App with the provider.

 <h2>React Testing</h2>